microsoft/LightGBM/docs/Parameters.rst

 By using command line, parameters should not have spaces before and after ``=``.
 By using config files, one line can only contain one parameter.
 You can use ``#`` to comment.

-If one parameter appears in both command line and config file, LightGBM will use the parameter in command line.
+If one parameter appears in both command line and config file, LightGBM will use the parameter from the command line.

 .. start params list